cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/Organization Settings/SAML SSO/_index.md

 1. Navigate to **Settings** > **Security**.
 1. Under **SAML Single Sign-on (SSO)**, turn on the **Enforce SAML** toggle.
 1. Test the connection.
+1. Notify users that now they need to sign in through the selected identity provider.
+We don't send any notifications, so make sure that SAML enforcement doesn't disrupt your workflows.

 ## Configuration Instructions for Specific Identity Providers